 - Polish dairy products can be found all over the world.
-They are largely directed to the most demanding markets of the EU, but are also gaining in popularity in third country markets. - 61% of Polish skimmed milk powder is exported to third countries such as Algeria, Saudi Arabia, the Philippines, Serbia, China, Morocco, Ghana, Bangladesh, Israel and Thailand, whereas whole milk powder is mainly directed to Serbia, Niger, Ukraine, United Kingdom, Lebanon, Mali, Thailand, Nigeria and Israel.
-Polish liquid milk is appreciated in the EU as well as in China. - 55% of whey and 60% of Polish casein exports find their destinations in third countries.
-Apart from the EU, whey is sent to Asian countries such as China, Indonesia, Malaysia and Thailand, and the casein to Indonesia, Russia, Kenya, Thailand, South Korea and Switzerland. - Ice creams are one of Polish greatest export hits.
+They are largely directed to the most demanding markets of the EU, but are also gaining in popularity in third country markets. - 72% of Polish skimmed milk powder is exported to third countries such as Algeria, Morocco, Saudi Arabia, the Philippines, China, Senegal and Jordan, whereas whole milk powder is mainly directed to Colombia, Cuba, United Kingdom, Ukraine and Serbia.
+Polish liquid milk is appreciated in the EU as well as in China and South Korea. - 64% of whey and 45% of Polish casein exports find their destinations in third countries.
+Apart from the EU, whey is sent to Asian countries such as China, Indonesia, Malaysia, and Vietnam as well as to Ukraine, and the casein - to Russia, Mexico, Thailand, Kenya and Indonesia. - Ice creams are one of Polish greatest export hits.
 Polish ice creams are enjoyed above all by customers in EU Member States.